bndtools/bnd/README.md

 Want to work on Bnd/Bndtools?
 There are [instructions](CONTRIBUTING.md) to get you started.
 Please let us know if anything feels wrong or incomplete.

+Some more instructions how to get started with bndtools development can be found [here](https://bndtools.org/development.html)

 ## Repo Structure

 ### Branches